MSO logic of the real order with the set quantifiers ranging over the Borel sets: Introduction

-In \S\ref{sec:Rabin-Borel-determinacy} we use the methods developed for coding Borel sets of arbitrary complexity to give an effective procedure for deciding which player has the winning strategy in the Determinacy Game for a Borel set.
-The paper finishes by concluding remarks in \S\ref{sec:remarks}.
+In \S\ref{sec:Rabin-Borel-determinacy} we use the methods developed for coding Borel sets of arbitrary complexity to give an effective procedure for deciding which player has the winning strategy in the Determinacy Game for a given Borel set.
+Concluding remarks are given in \S\ref{sec:remarks}.